Nicole Daedone: Verdict

-On June 9, 2025, a jury voted to convict Daedone and Cherwitz.
-The Acting United States Attorney for the Eastern District of New York Joseph Nocella, Jr., said, "The jury’s verdict has unmasked Daedone and Cherwitz for who they truly are: grifters who preyed on vulnerable victims by making empty promises of sexual empowerment and wellness only to manipulate them into performing labor and services for the defendants’ benefit.
-I commend the witnesses who testified at trial notwithstanding the trauma that they experienced at the defendants’ direction.
-It is my hope that the just conclusion of this process will bring them closure, and that future charlatans think twice about exploiting human beings in this manner."
+On June 9, 2025, the jury in the case found Daedone and Cherwitz guilty on federal forced labor charges.

+Announcing the verdict, the Acting United States Attorney for the Eastern District of New York Joseph Nocella, Jr. said, "The jury’s verdict has unmasked Daedone and Cherwitz for who they truly are: grifters who preyed on vulnerable victims by making empty promises of sexual empowerment and wellness only to manipulate them into performing labor and services for the defendants’ benefit."